isaron/k8s-deploy/README.md

 ```
 #### Deploy other k8s apps
 1. Setup netwoks

 2. Setup storage

 3. Setup secrurity

 4. Setup metrics

-5. Setup devops infra tools
+5. Setup devops infra

 6. Setup service mesh

 7. Setup other tools

 ### Future planning
 It's a better solution if using Ansible playbook to reduce manual operation.

 And it would be the goal that building the deploy process as a service.